-Stage 1 Stage 2 Stage 3 Stage 4 Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage If your plan has a deductible stage, you begin in this stage when you fill your first prescription of the year.
+Stage 1 Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage If your plan has a deductible stage, you begin in this stage when you fill your first prescription of the year.
 During this stage, you pay the full cost of your drugs.
 You stay in this stage until you have paid the deductible amount shown in the benefits chart located at the front of this booklet.
 Your plan pays its share of the cost of your drugs and you pay your share of the cost.
 You stay in this stage until you reach the amount shown in the benefits chart located at the front of this booklet.
 If your copay or coinsurance payment does not change until you reach your True Out-of-Pocket (TrOOP) amount, the benefits chart located at the front of this booklet will not have a "Part D Gap Coverage" section.
-If your copay or coinsurance payment does change once you reach the \$4,130 Initial Coverage Limit, the benefits chart located at the front of this booklet will include a "Part D Gap Coverage" section that shows what you must pay during the Coverage Gap Stage.
-The copay or coinsurance shown in the benefits chart is the amount you pay in this stage after your plan and the Coverage Gap Discount have paid their amounts.
-Once you have paid enough for your drugs to move on to this last stage, your cost for your drugs may be reduced for the rest of the calendar year.
+If your copay or coinsurance payment does change once you reach the \$4,430 Initial Coverage Limit, the benefits chart located at the front of this booklet will include a "Part D Gap Coverage" section Once you have paid enough for your drugs to move on to this last stage, your cost for your drugs may be reduced for the rest of the calendar year.
 The amount you pay for drugs in the Catastrophic Stage is shown in the benefits chart located at the front of this booklet.